The Middle Way: Grow Without Fixing Yourself

 There’s one paradox that’s stayed with me through all of it.

-Truth One: Nothing Needs Improvement
+Realization One: Nothing Needs Improvement

-This one hit me hard in my thirties, after a Dark Night of the Soul and a whole lot of deep-dive truth-seeking: at the level of being, I realized, nothing is missing.
+This one hit me hard in my thirties, after a Dark Night of the Soul and a whole lot of deep-dive truth-seeking.
+At the level of being, I realized, nothing is missing.
 Consciousness—or Soul, or simply Reality—is All That Is.

 Nothing exists outside of it.
 Which means you and I, messy and amazing as we are, are already included in the whole.